firedrakeproject/firedrake/docs/source/variational-problems.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Many :abbr:`PDE (partial differential equation)`\s are posed in terms
-of more than one, coupled, variable.
-The function space for the
+of multiple, coupled, variables.
+The variational problem for such a
-variational problem for such a PDE is termed a *mixed* function space.
+PDE uses a so-called *mixed* function space.
+In Firedrake, this is
-Such a space is represented in Firedrake by a
+represented by a :py:class:`~.MixedFunctionSpace`.
-:py:class:`~.MixedFunctionSpace`.
 We can either
 build such a space by invoking the constructor directly, or, more
 readably, by taking existing function spaces and multiplying them
 together using the ``*`` operator.
 For example: